dbarashev-jetbrains/bdse-framework/README.md

 - assign a different port to every instance using `--grpc-port` command-line argument.
 - let them know the master node address (IP:PORT) using `--master` command line argument.
-- let every instance know its own full address (IP:PORT) using `--self-address` argument.
-This is a technically not necessary when they run outside of docker containers, and can use `127.0.0.1`, however it will be necessary if KVAS is running in a Docker container, where "localhost" or "127.0.0.1" resolves inside the container itself.
+- optionally let every instance know its own full address (IP:PORT) using `--self-address` argument.
+This is a technically not necessary when they run outside of docker containers, because they will use `127.0.0.1:<grpc-port>` by default, however it will be necessary if KVAS is running in a Docker container, where "localhost" or "127.0.0.1" resolves inside the container itself.

 Every kvnode instance will most likely need its own PostgreSQL storage.